home-assistant/home-assistant.io/source/_integrations/file.markdown

 ## Notifications

-The `file` integration allows you to store notifications from Home Assistant as a file.
+The `file` {% term integration %} allows you to store notifications from Home Assistant as a file.

 To enable file notifications in your installation, add the following to your {% term "`configuration.yaml`" %} file.
 {% include integrations/restart_ha_after_config_inclusion.md %}